 CALD 1 - Culture and Cultural Competency

-- 3 hours (CME/CNE/MOPS accredited) for online self-paced, self-reflective, and interactive learning.
+- 3-hour online self-paced, self-reflective, and interactive learning (e-learning).

 This course is intended for anyone working in primary care, secondary care or mental health services.
 The aim of the course is to increase your awareness of your cultural background and those of others’ cultures; and to improve your understanding of how cross cultural differences can affect communication, consultation and diagnosis.